Back to blog

 How much does it really cost to replace a key employee?

-For operations and support roles, replacement cost runs 50-80% of annual salary; for qualified roles (mid-level managers, technical specialists) 100-150%; for staff engineers or senior managers it can reach 150-300% according to getManfred.
+For operations and support roles, replacement cost runs 50-80% of annual salary; for qualified roles (mid-level managers, technical specialists) 100-150%; for staff engineers or senior managers it can approach twice the salary (Gallup estimates up to 2x for the most critical profiles).
 It includes recruiting, onboarding, productivity ramp-up and knowledge loss.

 What is the main driver of voluntary exits in Spain?